awsdocs/aws-cloud9-user-guide/doc_source/projects.md

 Icons might appear in the gutter for the active file\.
 These icons highlight possible issues such as warnings and errors in code before you run it\.

-For more information about an issue, pause your mouse pointer on the issue's icon\.
+For more information about an issue, pause your pointer on the issue's icon\.

 ### Quick Fixes<a name="projects-features-quick-fixes"></a>